-We have over 30 years of state-approved Driving School experience providing security, safety, and education services in the North Tonawanda/Buffalo area.
+We have over 30 years of state-approved Driving School experience providing security, safety, and CDS Driving School education services in the North Tonawanda/Buffalo area.

-Our Driving School is where you would want to first start learning to drive, it can seem a little overwhelming.
+Our CDS Driving School is where you would want to first start learning to drive, it can seem a little overwhelming.
 We know that, but don’t worry – you’re in good hands!
 Just about everyone learns to drive at some point, and most people enjoy a normal, completely safe, and fun drive every single time they get behind the wheel; however, getting to that point will take significant preparation and practice.

-Please email or call us if you have any questions about the driving school information below.
+Please email or call us if you have any questions about the CDS Driving School information provided.
 If you would like to schedule a session after reviewing these details, we encourage you to view our pricing to learn which package is best for you.

-We are a Driving Schools that teach you the rules, and the penalties for not following those rules.
+We are CDS Driving School that teach you the rules, and the penalties for not following those rules.
 These penalties can be as small as a warning from an officer or a minor point deduction on your license or as major as time behind bars.
 Since the stakes are high, you should expect to learn traffic laws around speeding, driving in special areas like schools or construction zones, and much more.

 When you first start driving, you will notice just how many different types of signs are on the road.
 It may seem confusing at first, sort of like looking at some strange “sign” language (we laughed a little when we wrote that…); however, over time you will become familiar with the colors, shapes, and sizes of signs and the various phrases placed on them.
 You will react almost instinctually, but it all starts with studying the signs first.